pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ### Generate columns

-When the modified type column has a related generated column (whether stored or virtaul), it has the following characteristics:
+When the modified type column has a related generated column (whether stored or virtual), it has the following characteristics:

 * The generated column type related to this column is unchanged.
 * When performing an insert operation, the column value of the modified type will be affected by the generated column expression with this column.